Nitesh1357/WebPractice/README.md

-# 🚀 Web Dev Playground: Small Projects to Boost Your Skills
+# 🚀 Web Dev Playground: Small Projects to Boost Your Skillsgfhjkl;'

 Welcome to the **Web Dev Playground**! 🎉 This repository contains a collection of small, fun, and educational web development projects designed to help you enhance your coding skills, learn new frontend technologies, and build your portfolio.